bothdev/CUGuide/README.md

   - School Guide

 # Description:
-  - help student to find University, Events, Job, Scholarship.
+  - help student to find University, Events, Job, and Scholarship.

 # Features:
   - List and Detail of University